 Some people with Parkinson’s experience difficulty swallowing.
 This can lead to aspiration pneumonia.
 This condition is caused when foods, or other foreign objects, are inhaled into the lungs.

 As of 2017, there is no definite cure for Parkinson’s disease.
 There is also no definite known cause.
 It’s likely due to a combination of an individual’s susceptibility and environmental factors.
 Most cases of Parkinson’s disease happen without a genetic link.
-Only 10 percent of people with Parkinson’s report having a family member with the disease.
+Only report having a family member with the disease.
 Many toxins are suspected and have been studied, but no single substance can be reliably linked to Parkinson’s.
 However, research is ongoing.
-It’s estimated that twice as many men have the disease compared to women.
+It’s estimated that have the disease compared to women.

 Ultimately, understanding both the motor and nonmotor symptoms of Parkinson’s can prompt earlier detection — and therefore earlier treatment.
 This can improve quality of life.